UntitledModGame/UntitledModGame.github.io/almost_done_cooking/parasitic_problems.md

 As discussed in the previous commit, `umg.project` is not without performance penalties.

-I think it'd be cleaner if we allow for projection, but at a system-level instead.
+I think it'd be cleaner if we allow for projection, but we implement it at a system-level instead, through `regular` components.

 IDEA: Provide a `components` base mod that does this stuff for us:
 ```lua